Erskine Theological Seminary: History

 On April 22, 2011, five members of the Erskine College and Seminary faculties issued a Good Friday Statement addressing toleration of neo-orthodoxy among the Seminary faculty and supporting their understanding of the Bible as "inerrant in the original autographs" as the official position of the Associate Reformed Presbyterian Church.
 The Seminary began strengthening conservative and evangelical positions and alliances.
-Dr. Michael A. Milton, the former chancellor of Reformed Seminary, president of Knox Theological Seminary, Chaplain (Colonel) USA Ret., and a longtime pastor in the Presbyterian Church in America, became Provost in December 2019.
+Michael A. Milton, the former chancellor of Reformed Seminary, president of Knox Theological Seminary, Chaplain (Colonel) USA Ret., and a longtime pastor in the Presbyterian Church in America, became Provost in December 2019.

 Degree programs

 Erskine Theological Seminary offers residential study at its campuses in Due West, Columbia, and Greenville, South Carolina.
-The Seminary provides study opportunities through residential, blended online and online.
+The Seminary provides study opportunities through residential, blended online and online modes.

 Students may create concentrations in Chaplain Ministries, Pastoral Counseling, and Sports Ministry.
+Programs include: